emmercm/www/src/blog/changing-a-git-commit-message.md

 4dc005b (origin/master) Aded homepage
 ```

-And again because the remote origin doesn't know about this commit yet, we don't need to do any additional work.
+And again because the remote repository doesn't know about this commit yet, we don't need to do any additional work.

 ## Scenario 3: changing a commit that has been pushed

 In the first two scenarios we corrected commits that haven't been pushed yet, only making changes to our local repository.
-To correct the misspelling in the very first commit message, we'll again use the "interactive rebase" command, but we'll also need to "force push" the branch to the remote origin afterwards.
+To correct the misspelling in the very first commit message, we'll again use the "[interactive rebase](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)" command, but we'll also need to "force push" the branch to the remote repository afterwards.

 **Warnings:**